 A blog about embedded development for the RISC-V ISA.
 General information on the RISC-V ISA.

-Several years ago I was responsible for the bring up of deep embedded firmware application and RTOS on an in-house developed RISC-V core.
+A few years ago I was responsible for the bring up of deep embedded firmware application and RTOS on an in-house developed RISC-V core.
 As RISC-V is a new architecture, there was not much public information available to assist in the task.
 At that time I decided to put back the knowledge gained about RISC-V to the community.

 What is RISC-V